| Internet-Draft | pcaplinktype | December 2025 |

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

-Other documents describe the original (legacy) format used by tcpdump (pcap), as well as the revised format (pcapng) which is used by tcpdump and Wireshark [Wireshark].¶
+Other documents describe the original (legacy) file format used by tcpdump (PCAP, [I-D.ietf-opsawg-pcap]), as well as a revised file format [I-D.ietf-opsawg-pcapng], both of which are used by tcpdump and Wireshark [Wireshark].¶

-Within those formats each packet that is captured is described by a LINKTYPE value.
-The LINKTYPE value selects one of many hundred formats for metadata and Layer 2 encapsulation of the packet.¶
+Within those file formats each packet that is captured is indicated by a LinkType value.
+The LinkType value selects one of many hundred formats for metadata and Layer 2 encapsulation of the packet.¶

-This document creates an IANA registry for the LINKTYPE format, establishing the IANA Considerations by which other uses of the pcap and pcapng formats may register new LINKTYPE values.¶
+This document creates an IANA registry for LinkType values, establishing the IANA Considerations by which other uses of the PCAP-related formats may register new LinkType values.¶

 IANA is requested to create a new registry group entitled "The PCAP Registry".¶